 What is Hemolytic Uremic Syndrome (HUS)?

 HUS is a serious disease that affects the kidneys and blood clotting system.
 It usually occurs after a person has had a diarrheal illness caused by a toxin-producing bacterium.
-Most cases of HUS occur as a rare complication of infection with the bacterium called E. coli O157:H7.
-E. coli infections occur after eating contaminated food, such as undercooked meat, drinking unpasteurized juices or dairy products, or being in contact with cattle and other farm animals or with a person who has the infection.
+Most cases of HUS occur as a rare complication of infection with the bacterium E. coli O157:H7.
+E. coli infections occur after eating contaminated food, such as undercooked meat, some produce, drinking unpasteurized juices or dairy products, or being in contact with cattle and other farm animals or with a person who has the infection.
 E. coli bacteria release a toxin that can damage the kidneys and blood clotting system.
 This can cause the sudden development of kidney failure, and damage to other organs.

 Who gets HUS?

 Anyone can get HUS.
-HUS is a rare disease but is more common in children than adults, especially those children less than five years of age.
+HUS is a rare disease but is more common in children than adults, especially children less than five years of age.
 HUS is the leading cause of acute kidney failure in children.
 About 200-300 cases of HUS are reported in the United States each year.

 How is HUS spread?